-(c) IFRS 16 - Leases
+(a) IFRS 16 - Leases

 In January 2016, the IASB issued IFRS 16, replacing IAS 17, "Leases".
 IFRS 16 provides a single lessee accounting model and requires the lessee to recognize assets and liabilities for all leases on its balance sheet providing the reader with greater transparency of an entity's lease obligations.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019 with early adoption provided.
-The implementation of IFRS 16 is not expected to have an impact to the Company's January 31, 2020 financial statements.